SkylineCommunications/dataminer-docs/connector-help/connector_help/Diversitel_Communications_UPC_12A.md

 ## Notes

-- The driver cannot detect the difference between an unused address and a gain unit that is powered off.
+- The connector cannot detect the difference between an unused address and a gain unit that is powered off.
 - The status message could possibly have a different format if a certain gain unit reached its limits.
 If you notice this, please take a [stream viewer](xref:Connecting_to_an_element_using_Stream_Viewer) capture and let us know.
 - The calibration command is not implemented.